 Bladder muscles can activate involuntarily because of damage to the nerves of the bladder, the nervous system, or to the muscles themselves.

-This type of urinary incontinence is more common in men with prostate gland problems, a damaged bladder, or a blocked urethra.
-The enlarged prostate gland obstructs the bladder; the person often only manages to urinate in small trickles and has to go frequently.
-He may feel that his bladder is never really completely emptied, even after trying hard.
+This is more common in men with prostate gland problems, a damaged bladder, or a blocked urethra.
+An enlarged prostate gland can obstruct the bladder.

-If a patient experiences both stress and urge incontinence he/she has mixed incontinence.
+This is where a patient experiences both stress and urge incontinence at the same time.

-With functional incontinence the person knows there is a need to urinate, but cannot make it to the bathroom in time due to a mobility problem.
-If a person has a disability they may not be able to get their pants down in time; this would be an example of functional incontinence.
-The amount of urine lost may be large.
+With functional incontinence, the person knows there is a need to urinate, but cannot make it to the bathroom in time due to a mobility problem.

 Common causes of functional incontinence include: